-- The automatic bilge pumps use float (autofloat) switches to automatically turn On the pumps whenever water rises to a preset level in the bilge. - The autofloat switches are normally mounted next to the bilge pumps they control. - The autofloat switches should be tested often for proper operation as follows.
+- The automatic bilge pumps use float (autofloat) switches to automatically turn On the pumps whenever water accumulates above a preset level in the bilge. - The autofloat switches are normally mounted next to the bilge pumps they control. - The autofloat switches should be tested often for proper operation as follows.

-To test a float switch:
+To test each float switch: